adonisjs/v5-docs/content/guides/http/context.md

 HTTP context is a request-specific object that holds the information like the `request body`, `cookies`, `headers`, the currently `logged in user`, and much more for a given HTTP request.

-The HTTP context is passed by reference to the route handler, middleware, HTTP hooks, and exception handler.
+The HTTP context is passed by reference to the route handler, middleware, HTTP hooks, and the exception handler.

 ```ts
 Route.get('/', ({ request, auth, response }) => {